Event Planning at Grand Central Terminal

 - Vanderbilt Hall for corporate and fundraising events, exhibits, fashion shows, product launches and more

-Vanderbilt Hall promises an event of landmark magnificence at New York City's historic Grand Central.
+Vanderbilt Hall is the former waiting room at Grand Central Terminal and promises an event of landmark magnificence.
 Your occasion rises to the lofty heights of a 48-foot ceiling with five gold chandeliers that glimmer or shine against the original pink marble surfaces.
-Experience a soaring space of Beaux Arts grandeur.

-Vanderbilt Hall provides a spectacular setting for grand events at Grand Central.
-Featuring 12,000 square feet of flexible space for your product launch, corporate function, exhibit, fashion show, fundraiser or wedding.
-Built in 1913, and meticulously restored in 1998, our setting embodies New York's aspirations.
-And with over 500,000 people streaming through the Terminal each day, your event has a guaranteed audience when you need to make a splash, or bring your new product to a broad audience.
+The East Side of Vanderbilt Hall provides a spectacular setting for a wide array of events at Grand Central.
+Featuring 6,000 square feet of flexible space for your product launch, corporate function, exhibit, sampling event, or fundraiser.
+Built in 1913 and meticulously restored in 1998, the Hall embodies elegance and grandeur.
+And with over 750,000 people streaming through the Terminal each day, your event is sure to be a success when you need to reach the masses.

 When it comes to Grand Central, the facts tell why it is truly central: